Colorado rampage claims woman who narrowly missed Toronto shooting

 FRIEND ADMINISTERED FIRST AID

-As the theater began to fill with smoke and shots were fired, Redfield and her friend - identified in the blog as "Brent" - dropped to a prone position, Jordan Ghawi wrote.
+As the theatre began to fill with smoke and shots were fired, Redfield and her friend - identified in the blog as "Brent" - dropped to a prone position, Jordan Ghawi wrote.

 "Brent then heard Jessica scream and noticed that she was struck by a round in the leg," the blog said.